BJMdotNET/prince-docs/books.md

     > A memoir by Morris Day of The Time centering around his lifelong relationship and association with Prince.

 ---

+ - [***My Name Is Prince***](https://www.harpercollins.com/9780062939234/my-name-is-prince/) by **Randee St. Nicholas**, 15 October 2019, Amistad/HarperCollins Publishers.

+    > An intimately photographed and elegantly designed tribute to the artist known as Prince from the celebrated photographer who collaborated with him for a quarter of a century.

+---

+## Already available

  - [***Prince: The Last Interview***](https://www.mhpbooks.com/books/prince-the-last-interview/) by Prince, introduction by Hanif Abdurraqib, 12 March 2019, Melville House Books